ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

     This is a commercial solution provided by our partner, [WebSpellChecker](https://webspellchecker.com/).
 You can report any issues in its [GitHub repository](https://github.com/WebSpellChecker/wproofreader).
 </info-box>

 [WProofreader](https://webspellchecker.com/wsc-proofreader) is an innovative proofreading tool that combines the functionality of "spell check as you type" and "spell check in a dialog" in a modern UI.
-Spelling, punctuation and grammar suggestions are available on hover with no clicking needed.
+Spelling, punctuation and grammar suggestions are available on hover with no clicking needed or as a convenient dialog, both with additional in-place replacement suggestions.

 {@img assets/img/wproofreader_01.png 730 Spelling and grammar checking with WProofreader in CKEditor 4 WYSIWYG editor}